croservices/cro/docs/reference/cro-http-client.md

 not use persisted connections, pass `:!persistent` to the constructor.
 When using the type object (for example, `Cro::HTTP::Client.get($url)`, then no persistent connection cache will be used.

+## HTTP version

+The `:http` option can be passed, either at construction or per request, to control which versions of HTTP should be used.
+It can be passed a single item or list.
+Valid options are `1.1` (which will implicitly handle HTTP/1.0 too) and `2`.

+    :http<1.1>      # HTTP/1.1 only
+    :http<2>        # HTTP/2 only
+    :http<1.1 2>    # HTTP/1.1 and HTTP/2 (HTTPS only; selected by ALPN)

+The default is `:http<1.1>` for a HTTP request, and `:http<1.1 2> for a HTTPS request.
+It is not legal to use `:http<1.1 2>` with a HTTP connection, as ALPN is the only supported mechanism for deciding which protocl to use.